USEPA/haztrak/docs/haztrak_book/src/design/sdd.md

 #### Task Queue

-The task queue is responsible for jobs/scripts/tasks that shouldn't occur during the [http request-response cycle](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).
-For Haztrak, a large part of this is communicating with RCRAInfo via its [public web services](https://github.com/USEPA/e-manifest), a well documented RESTful API.
+The task queue is responsible for jobs/scripts/tasks that should occur outside the [http request-response cycle](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).
+For Haztrak, a large part of this is communicating with RCRAInfo via its [web services](https://github.com/USEPA/e-manifest), a well documented RESTful API.
 Offloading these external API calls keeps our user experience feeling snappy and protects our [http server](#http-server) from network errors cause by downtime in external systems.

+The task queue can be scaled horizontally to include additional workers as needed.
+We also deploy schedulers for periodic tasks.

 #### HTTP server